mr-vaibh/speechalyze/README.md

 - Random Forest Classifier

 The model that performs best in terms of accuracy is used for making real-time predictions on user-provided data.

+## How to Use

+1. Run the training script (`speech-ml.py`) to train the model.
+2. Once the model is trained, you can use the same script to make predictions based on user input:
+   - Enter features like jitter, shimmer, WPM, and pause duration when prompted.
+   - The system will predict the severity of the speech defect.

 ### Example: